First Time (EP)

-First Time is the debut extended play by English singer Liam Payne.
+First Time is the first extended play by the English singer Liam Payne.
 Primarily produced by Di Genius, Burns, Jason Gill, Steve Fitzmaurice, Cutfather, MdL and Sly, it was released on 24 August 2018 by Capitol Records.
 Its title track, which features a guest appearance from American hip hop recording artist French Montana, was released on the same day as its lead single.

 Background

 In May 2017, Payne revealed that he had begun working on his first studio album.
 He was working with Ed Sheeran with an expected release date in January 2018, before it was pushed to 14 September 2018.
 However, on 16 August 2018, Payne announced that he was delaying the release of his debut studio album and decided to put out an EP instead.
 He also announced the release date of the EP.
 He posted a message on his social media, saying:

 "As you may know, the last few months have seen some big changes for me ...I looked at some of the songs on my album which were done a while ago and they felt from another age.
 I'm determined for my debut album to truly represent me.

 I'm now back in the studio working hard to finalise the final few new songs on the record - I'm genuinely excited about the music I'm writing and recording and I can't wait for it to be ready for you all.

 In the meantime, this EP is a collection of songs that I'm really proud of and want you all to hear... tell me what you think.
 As always, thanks for your support - it means the world to me."

 The EP contains four tracks, "Home with You", "Depend On It", "Slow" and the EP's lead single, "First Time".